khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/README.md

 - Executive KPIs and business metrics

 The analytical SQL queries are available in **`Scripts/06_analytics`**, and the interactive dashboard is available in the **`PowerBi`** folder.

+## 🚀 Future Enhancements

+The current implementation focuses on the **Sales Data Mart**, providing an end-to-end solution for sales analytics using a Star Schema.

+The normalized operational database (3NF) was designed to support additional business domains that can be implemented as independent data marts in future phases, including:

+- 📦 **Inventory Data Mart** – Inventory levels, warehouse stock, and product availability.
+- 🚚 **Procurement Data Mart** – Supplier performance, purchasing activity, and product sourcing.
+- ⭐ **Customer Reviews Data Mart** – Product ratings, customer feedback, and review analytics.
+- 🎯 **Promotion Data Mart** – Promotion effectiveness, discount analysis, and campaign performance.

+This modular design allows the data warehouse to evolve into a complete enterprise analytics platform while reusing the same Medallion Architecture and ETL framework.